 Before using the bolus calculator for the first time, you’ll need to enter some details about how your diabetes works.
 Once you enter all of these settings, you won’t need to mess with them again unless something changes.
 There are also a bunch of terms and phrases that might be new to you, but don’t worry; we’ll explain everything.

-mySugr’s Bolus Calculator only works with rapid-acting bolus insulins.
+mySugr’s Insulin Calculator only works with rapid-acting bolus insulins.
 You’ll find the list of compatible insulins here and should select the type you’re using.

 Active Insulin Duration

 Here’s where we talk about active insulin (also known as insulin on board, or bolus on board).
 When you take a dose of insulin, it stays in your system for a while.
-The timing is different for each of us, but in general, it starts working in a little bit (about 30-45 minutes), peaks after a longer bit (around 90 minutes), and hangs around in your body (continuing to lower your blood sugar) for hours.
+It starts working in a little bit (about 30-45 minutes), peaks after a longer bit (around 90 minutes), and hangs around in your body (continuing to lower your blood sugar) for hours.

 If you take another dose of insulin before your last dose has finished working, you’re supposed to do some math to figure out how much of that old insulin is left (and still lowering your blood sugar).
 Sounds complicated, right?
 It totally is.
 But it’s also totally important.